 The full content of the article is contained in the video Personal Integrity.

 Truth vs. Rumor

 There is a lot of information floating around about Scientology.
 The press loves a controversy, and generally tries to stir up controversies wherever they can.
-However, the press is also notoriously unreliable for real and useful data.
+I can say that with absolute certainty, having personally been in the middle of several of them.
+The press is also notoriously unreliable for real and useful data.
 So, if you ever have an inclination to find out about Scientology, I suggest you go straight to the source.
-Get a book or two that you can read on your own time without anyone bothering you.
-I recommend the following:

 I’m always willing to talk about Scientology with people who are genuinely interested.
 Please feel free to contact me if you want to know more about Scientology.